osisoft/AVEVA-Adapter-RDBMS-Docs/README.md

 AVEVA Adapter for RDBMS is a data-collection component that transfers time-series data from source devices to Open Message Format (OMF) endpoints in AVEVA Data Hub (ADH) or AVEVA PI Servers.

 This repository contains the documentation for AVEVA Adapter for RDBMS.
+You can access a readable version of this documentation [here.](https://docs.osisoft.com/bundle/AVEVA-Adapter-rdbms/)

 ## Subtree